nvmwill/nexmo-developer/_tutorials/en/video/video-ui-customization/js/resizing.md

 # Resizing or repositioning a video

 The `element` property of the Publisher or Subscriber object is its HTML DOM element.
-You can reposition this in the HTML DOM and resize the element by editing its `style.width` and `style.height` properties, just as you would any other DOM element:
+You can reposition this in the HTML DOM and resize the element by editing its `style.width` and `style.height` properties as you would any other DOM element:

 ```javascript
 document.getElementById("target").appendChild(publisher.element);